St. Louis Cardinals Uniform History1900-1961

 1930-31

 "St. Louis" replaces "Cardinals" on home jerseys for the 1930 World Series.
-Home jersey piping no longer extends all the way down the placket again.
-This set carries into the 1931 season.
+The same jerseys are used in the 1931 season.

 Rawlings